Fara0197/mad9135-p2-react-native-final/README.md

 - Animated, StyleSheet, Alert

 4 Expo components and Apis:
-- BlurView, Font, SplashScreen, LinearGradient
+-  Font, SplashScreen, LinearGradient

 The home page has the following components:
 - banner image
 - information of what 'Artayo is about
 - a button that naviagates to the 'About' page
-- A TextiInou
+- A TextInput for subscribe to email
+- with an alert button
 - Font component used

 the art page has the following components:
-- cards of art piece images along with a brief description/title
+- cards of art piece images along with a title
-- a BlurView used
+- linear gradient

 the about page has the following components:
 - profile cards of indivudals working for Artaryo
 - animation used here

 the artists page has the following components:
-- search functionality
 - cards of artists and their work
-- linear gradient used here
-- alert used here
+- activity loader